Luckily, there are many options to cut the TV cord and keep watching your favorite shows.

 Popular options are Hulu and Netflix among others but the best in my opinion is KODI.

-If Kodi is not for you than streaming from paid services such as Hulu, Netflix, or Amazon Instant Video would be best.
+Streaming from paid services such as Hulu, Netflix, or Amazon Instant Video will likely be best.

 If one service is cheaper than the other it wont matter unless they have your favorite shows.